Quantum interferometry in external gravitational fields: Matter-wave experiments

 In a subsequent experiment, Asenbaum \etal.~\cite{2020PhRvL.125s1101A} compared high-precision phase measurements from an atom cloud of \textsuperscript{87}Rb to that of \textsuperscript{85}Rb in order to measure differential gravitational accelerations between the two isotopes.
-The results showed no deviations from universality of free fall to the level of $\num{e-12} \gravA_\text{std}$, where $\gravA_\text{std}$ denotes the standard acceleration of gravity, giving the highest sensitivity laboratory test of the weak equivalence principle to date.
-The atom clouds ($\sim \num{e5}$ atoms per cloud) undergo evaporative cooling before being launched from the atom trap to a height of \SI{8.6}{\meter}.
+The results showed no deviations from universality of free fall to the level of $\num{e-12} \gravA_\text{std}$, where $\gravA_\text{std}$ denotes the standard acceleration of gravity.
+The atom clouds ($\sim \num{e5}$ atoms per cloud) underwent evaporative cooling before being launched from the atom trap to a height of \SI{8.6}{\meter}.
 With a total free-fall time of $2T_* = \SI{1910}{\milli\second}$, the experiment had a single-shot acceleration sensitivity of $\num{1.4e-11} \gravA_\text{std}$.
 Experimental challenges to reach this sensitivity involve an \textsc{ac}-Stark shift generated by the atom launch optics, which can be reduced by improved laser systems; differential magnetic gradients across the drop tower, mitigated significantly by generating a uniform magnetic field across the experiment with a solenoid; and imaging errors, which are addressed by calibration of the atom imaging optics.